Bulwell

-Bulwell is a market town and former civil parish in the Nottingham district, in the ceremonial county of Nottinghamshire, England.
-It is 3 mi south-west of Hucknall and 4.5 mi to the north-west of Nottingham.
-The United Kingdom Census 2011 recorded the population of Bulwell at 29,771 which amounted to over 10 per cent of Nottingham city's population.
-The 2011 census gave a population of 16,157 for the Bulwell ward of Nottingham City Council.
-There is an adjacent ward, Bulwell Forest, which includes Highbury Vale, Rise Park and the west of Top Valley, its population at the same census being 13,614.
+Bulwell is a market town and former civil parish in the City of Nottingham district of Nottinghamshire, England.
+It lies 3.5 mi south-west of Hucknall and 4.8 mi to the north-west of Nottingham city centre.
+The 2011 census recorded its population at 29,771, which amounted to over 10% of the city's population; 16,157 was recorded for the Bulwell ward of Nottingham City Council.
+The adjacent ward, Bulwell Forest, which includes Highbury Vale, Rise Park and the west of Top Valley, had a population of 13,614 at the same census.